FOR LAW ENFORCEMENT

 MAXIMIZE YOUR PHYSIOLOGICAL AND PSYCHOLOGICAL RESPONSES

-This 16-hour seminar is designed to prepare law enforcement officers for violent encounters and threats.
+This 16-hour seminar prepares law enforcement officers for threatening and violent encounters when time-compressed decision-making is required.

 The instructors will discuss techniques that control stress responses so de-escalation strategies can be effectively applied.